How to Find Your Lost or Stolen Apple Watch Easily

 2. Erasing Your Apple Watch

-Only erase your watch if you’re sure you can’t recover it.
-This step should be a last resort, since erasing your Apple Watch will delete all data from it and can’t be undone.
+Only erase your watch if you’re sure you’ll never get it back.
+This should be a final step, since erasing your Apple Watch will delete all data from it and cannot be undone.

 - Open the Apple Watch app on your iPhone.